Jan Assmann: Life and works

-Assmann studied Egyptology and classical archaeology in Munich, Heidelberg, Paris, and Göttingen.
-In 1966–67, he was a fellow of the German Archaeological Institute in Cairo, where he continued as an independent scholar from 1967 to 1971.
-After completing his habilitation in 1971, he was named a professor of Egyptology at the University of Heidelberg in 1976, where he taught until his retirement in 2003.
-He was then named an Honorary Professor of Cultural Studies at the University of Constance.
+Assmann studied Egyptology and classical archaeology at LMU Munich, Heidelberg University, the University of Paris, and the University of Göttingen.
+From 1966 to 1967, he was a fellow of the German Archaeological Institute in Cairo, where he continued as an independent scholar from 1967 to 1971.
+After completing his habilitation in 1971, he was named a professor of Egyptology at Heidelberg University in 1976, where he taught until his retirement in 2003.
+He was then named an Honorary Professor of Cultural Studies at the University of Konstanz.

 In the 1990s, Assmann and his wife Aleida Assmann developed a theory of cultural and communicative memory that has received much international attention.
 He is also known beyond Egyptology circles for his interpretation of the origins of monotheism, which he considers as a break from earlier cosmotheism, first with Atenism and later with the Exodus from Egypt of the Israelites.

 Assmann died on 19 February 2024, at the age of 85.